k2view-academy/K2View-Academy/articles/26_fabric_security/03_fabric_LUI_encryption.md

 To encrypt each instance (LUI), set the **Enable Data Encryption** property of the LU schema to **True**.

-View the below screenshot:
+View the screenshot below:

 <img src="/articles/26_fabric_security/images/03_fabric_LUencryption_studio.png">

 There is a parameter in config.ini called ENTITY_ENCRYPTION_MODE, which controls the 2 LUI encryption modes supported by Fabric.
 The modes are ON_SAVE and MDB, and each is described below:

-> **ON_SAVE** (default value from 6.5.4) - encrypts the LUI when saving it the storage layer.
+> **ON_SAVE** (default value from 6.5.4) - encrypts the LUI when saving it to the storage layer.
 > The encryption is done after the compression.
 The advantage of using this encryption mode is twofold compared to the non-encrypted mode:
-> The data is stored encrypted in the Storage DB, and at the same time the data has minimal performance and storage impact.
+> The data is stored encrypted in the Storage DB, and at the same time, it has minimal performance and storage impact.
-> It is important to mention that the data in the cache is not encrypted and it is therefore the user’s responsibility to ensure that the data
+> It is essential to mention that the data in the cache is not encrypted, and it is therefore the user’s responsibility to ensure that the data
 > in the cache is secured on the operating system level.

 > **MDB** - encrypts on the MicroDB before the compression.
 The result here is that the compression has a minimal impact on the MicroDB size,